-You can easily make this recipe gluten free.
+You can easily make this vegan loaf with chickpeas gluten free.
 Simply swap the reduced sodium soy sauce out and swap in gluten free tamari.
-The rest of the ingredients are gluten free.

 After this bad boy comes out of the oven, give it about 10 minutes to rest before slicing it.
 With a little time to set, it will slice much more easily and stay together much better.